zkutalik/ssimp_software/docu/manual_ssimp.md

 `bin/ssimp --gwas data/my_gwas.txt --ref ref/my_reference_panel.vcf` will generate a file `my_gwas.txt.ssimp.txt`, containing the imputation results, and a log file called `my_gwas.log`.

-<sup>If P-values are provided instead Z-statistics, there needs to be an extra column containing the effect sizes (the P-value will be turned into a Z-statistics, and therefore needs a negative sign if the effect size is negative too). </sup>
+<sup>If P-values are provided instead Z-statistics, there needs to be an extra column containing the effect sizes (the P-value will be turned into a Z-statistics, and therefore needs a negative sign if the effect size is negative). </sup>

 ## Arguments
 [//]: -------------------------------
 Here are all parameters listed.
 Each argument has: a default value defined (in `[brackets]`), valid options listed and a definition of the argument given.
 Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`

-`--gwas [no default]`, path to GWAS dataset, in quotes, extension (e.g. `.txt`) does not matter, nor does text separator (e.g. `\t`).
+`--gwas [no default]`, filename of the GWAS dataset, extension (e.g. `.txt`) does not matter, nor does text separator (e.g. `\t`).
 Columns need to be named after common conventions (see file `../header_translation.md`).
-Missings have to be marked as `NA`.
+Missings have to be marked as `NA` or left empty.
 QUICKTEST, SNPTEST, METAL AND PLINK output files will be automatically recognised.
 The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele.
-For more info on possible sets of columns, see `Note` below.
+For more info on possible sets of columns, see section `GWAS dataset` below.

 `--ref [no default]` path to vcf file (same folder should contain the `tbi` file).